 Traditionally, pilot season runs from January until April or early May.
 The busiest time of year for those involved in TV production is when pilots for the upcoming TV season are produced, reviewed, and chosen—or denied.

 The definition of a “pilot season” has changed drastically over the years.
 The set schedule now primarily applies to major networks with traditional weekly TV seasons, such as NBC, Fox, and CBS.
 Streaming services like Netflix, HBO Max, and Hulu have upended that concept by treating pilots throughout the year.

 You booked a pilot—congratulations.
 Too often, I’ve seen actors view booking a pilot as a jackpot win rather than simply an important milestone.
 It’s the equivalent of an invitation for a third date rather than a marriage proposal.
 When you get to the table read, for example, as with a third date, you still need to have a deft strategy and bring a tight game.
 This is not the time to be sloppy or leave anything to chance.
 To keep this attitude in mind, it’s helpful to understand exactly what to expect once you book a pilot—so here’s everything you should know about the process of going from pilot to TV show.

-Be flexible: Before you start shooting, you’ll sit down for that table read.
+Before you start shooting, you’ll sit down for that table read.
 A tip when you’re in this room: Always hold the script with one hand, even if you’re the only person in the room doing so.
 Gripping the script with one hand means that you can be more in your body, less rigid, and less inclined to act from the neck up.
 This demonstrates your malleability and inherently positions you as an actor who can make adjustments.

 That attitude is important for the pilot process overall, according to Annie Chang, an actor and producer who’s been a TV series regular.
 I asked her about the process after booking a major pilot.